VerKnowSys/sofin/README.md

 ## Pitfalls/ Limitations:
 * Support for root software will be continuously dropped from support, because it's a bad habit.
 * Sofin assumes that /Software is owned by single non-root user.
+(In ServeD OS, each user has his own /Software mounted from 'zroot/Software/USERNAME' private dataset).
 * Sofin assumes that /User is user data directory.
 On OSX, if you don't have /User directory, you might want to do `sudo ln -s ~ /User`.
 It will be also required under vanilla versions of HardenedBSD.
-Under ServeD-OS each worker user is located under /User by default.
+Under ServeD-OS each worker user is located under /User by default (mounted from 'zroot/User/USERNAME' dataset).

 ## Installation info (platform specific):

 ### HardenedBSD specific (no git available in vanilla):
-  - Install base 64bit system - I used 64bit HardenedBSD 10.X bootonly iso here.
+  - Install base 64bit system - I used 64bit HardenedBSD 11.X bootonly iso here.
   - Fetch latest package from [this site](http://dmilith.verknowsys.com/Public/Sofin-releases/), unpack and run `bin/install` as root.
   - Type `s get Zsh`, then when it finishes, do: `grep 'Software/Zsh' /etc/shells || sudo echo '/Software/Zsh/exports/zsh' >> /etc/shells; sudo chsh -s /Software/Zsh/exports/zsh ${USER}` to change your shell, to one that is supported by default by Sofin.
   - Start using Sofin as regular user.